 Randolph’s Leap are a Glasgow-based musical project ranging from a solo act to an eight-piece band.
-Nairn-born Adam Ross and friends have been writing pop music for unpopular people since 2010.
+Nairn-born Adam Ross and friends have been making pop music for unpopular people since 2010.

-Recent years have seen the festival favourites curate a series of sell-out music and comedy events titled ‘I Can’t Dance To This Music’, feature Michael Fish in a video for setlist staple ‘Weatherman’ , record repeat sessions on 6Music and perform across the UK, including a solo tour with James Yorkston (Domino).
+Recent years have seen the band curate a series of sell-out music and comedy events in Glasgow titled ‘I Can’t Dance To This Music’, record repeat sessions on BBC 6Music and perform across the UK, including a solo tour with James Yorkston (Domino Records).

 “A band deserving of every shred of love and success which came Belle & Sebastian’s way” – The Scotsman

 “Masters of melody… lo-fi indie-pop gems” – The Metro

 “The next generation of witty Scottish indie pop” – The Quietus

 “They will be huge” – Ian Rankin, Scottish crime writer

 Battleships & Kettle Chips – CD EP, Olive Grove Records, 2010

 The Curse of the Haunted Headphones – Cassette album, Peenko Records, 2012

 Introducing Randolph’s Leap – CD compilation album, self – release, 2012